fermyon/developer/content/spin/contributing-spin.md

 # build a release version of the Spin CLI
 $ cargo build --release

+# build only the spin CLI for quick development
+$ cargo build --bin spin

 # make sure compilation is successful
 $ ./target/release/spin --help